‘Elderly’ or ‘older’? Advocates and a dictionary address language on aging.

 For her part, Adrianna Acevedo-Fontanez, a young epidemiologist who grew up in Puerto Rico, hasn’t much contemplated terminology.
 Though she does find the term for older people back home to be lacking nuance: Older people are simply called viejo – old – used bluntly or tenderly depending on intent, she says.

-But, here, in English, she says she tends to use the term “aging individuals.”
+But, here, in English, she says, she tends to use the term “aging individuals.”
 And then she stops short, smiles at the language tangle she’s in, and adds, “I guess that’s actually not the right word either – we’re all aging, right?”

 This article was written with the support of a journalism fellowship from the Gerontological Society of America, the Journalists Network on Generations, and the Silver Century Foundation.
 The GSA has no editorial input on journalism produced by The Christian Science Monitor.